What are some unconventional and easy things to draw on Procreate?

 Now that you know how the basics of the interface work, we can now dig into what to draw on Procreate.

-Here is where we'll explore things to draw on Procreate, using the methods I mentioned above.
+Here is where we'll explore pictures of cool things to draw on Procreate, using the methods I mentioned above.
 We'll focus on using reference images and tracing to develop some original concepts so you'll never have to use an Unsplash photo again.
 Digital art to the rescue!

 By the time you're done reading this article, you should have plenty of things to draw on Procreate, even if you don't consider yourself an artist.